 This Arroz con Gandules recipe, or rice with pigeon peas, is a traditional Puerto Rican dish served for all sorts of celebrations.
 So why not celebrate Latino cuisine any time of year for your next event and try out a delicious recipe made with Mahatma® Jasmine Rice simmered to perfection in a spicy tomato blend of flavors.

-Once you’ve conquered this Puerto Rican dish, you may feel up to the challenge of trying your hand at another Latin Classic Cheesy Chicken Enchiladas with salsa verde.
+Once you’ve conquered this Puerto Rican dish, you may feel up to the challenge of trying your hand at another Classic Cheesy Chicken Enchiladas with salsa verde, Mexican Rice, or a Spanish chicken paella.
+Or use our aromatic rice to make other Jasmine Thai cuisine.

 To get the flavors going in this dish, you’ll want to start with a sofrito made with onion, garlic and ham in olive oil.